SueMottet/School_District_Analysis/README.md

 ## Average reading scores for each grade level from each school
-The average reading scores for each grade changes after the data replacement work but only for Thomas High School.
+The average reading scores for each grade changed after the data replacement work but only for Thomas High School.

-he average reading scores for each grade level before the Thomas ninth grade data replacement work is performed are shown here:
+The average reading scores for each grade level before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Averge Reading Scores image](/Resources/pre_NAN_reading_scores_by_grade.png)

-he average reading scores for each grade level after the Thomas ninth grade data replacement work is performed are shown here:
+The average reading scores for each grade level after the Thomas ninth grade data replacement work is performed are shown here:
 ![after NaN Averge Reading Scores image](/Resources/after_NAN_reading_scores_by_grade.png)

 ## Scores by school spending per student

-#### Before
+The scores by school spending information changed after the replacement because student counts were impacted.

+The scores by school spending before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Scores By Spending image](/Resources/pre_NAN_scores_by_spending.png)

-#### After
+The scores by school spending afer the Thomas ninth grade data replacement work is performed are shown here:
 ![after NaN Scores By Spending image](/Resources/after_NAN_scores_by_spending.png)

 ## Scores by school size

-#### Before
+The scores by school size information changed after the replacement because student counts were impacted.

+The scores by school size before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Scores By School Size image](/Resources/pre_NAN_scores_by_school_size.png)

-#### After
+The scores by school size after the Thomas ninth grade data replacement work is performed are shown here:
 ![after NaN Scores By School Size image](/Resources/after_NAN_scores_by_school_size.png)

 ## Score by school type

-#### Before
+The scores by school type information changed after the replacement because student counts were impacted.

+The scores by school type before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Scores By School Type image](/Resources/pre_NAN_scores_by_school_type.png)

-#### After
+The scores by school type after the Thomas ninth grade data replacement work is performed are shown here:
 ![after NaN Scores By School Type image](/Resources/after_NAN_scores_by_school_type.png)

 ## School District Analysis changes - impact of replacing a school grade's math and reading scores with NaN